centiservice/matssocket/matssocket-client-dart/example/README.md

   print(' == Request completed, result: type=${result.type} traceId=${result.traceId} rttMs=${result.roundTripMillis}');
   print('   \\- Data: ${result.data.toString()}');

+  // Close the MatsSocket.
-  // NOTE: This makes no sense in the real world: You should never close the socket after a single request.
+  // NOTE: Closing the MatsSocket after one request makes no sense in the real world: The MatsSocket is a long-lived
+  // connection, featuring automatic reconnects, keep-alive ping-pongs, reauthentication when needed etc, and should
-  // This is just for demonstration purposes.
-A MatsSocket should be kept open for the whole application lifetime. await matsSocket.close("Demo done!");
+  // be kept open for the whole application lifetime.
+This is just for demonstration purposes. await matsSocket.close("Demo done!");
 }
 ```